Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Fundamentals of CFMM and Radar Sensing

-The absence of cell boundaries eliminates the requirement for cell handovers, which frequently cause latency and service outages in traditional cellular systems.
+The absence of cell boundaries eliminates the requirement for cell handovers, which may cause latency and service outages.
 Instead, users experience seamless connectivity through cooperative transmission and reception facilitated by the distributed APs \cite{Demir2021book, Ngo2017, Zhang2019cellfree, Diluka2024CFBiBC}.
 This approach enhances performance by exploiting spatial diversity, as multiple APs serve each user.
 The APs are closer to the user, reducing the path loss and improving reliability, particularly in challenging propagation environments \cite{Demir2021book, Ngo2017, Zhang2019cellfree, Diluka2024CFBiBC}.

-Nevertheless, the CF architecture also introduces unique challenges.
-The distributed nature creates substantial fronthaul signaling for acquiring channel state information (CSI) and data sharing among APs, leading to higher communication overhead.
+Nevertheless, CFMM also introduces unique challenges.
+Distributed APs require substantial fronthaul signaling for acquiring channel state information (CSI) and data sharing, causing higher communication overhead.
 Also, centralized or coordinated processing to handle distributed resources can result in high computational complexity.
 For instance, the fronthaul capacity, fronthaul signaling, and computational complexity linearly scale (or faster) with the number of APs and users \cite{Emil:TCOM:2020, Parida2023}.
-Despite these challenges, CFMM offers substantial benefits over alternatives like DAS and CoMP, where static, disjoint cooperation clusters limit inter-cell collaboration \cite{Elhoshy2016, Irmer2011, Venkatesan2007, Simeone2008}.
+Despite these challenges, CFMM offers significant gains over alternatives like DAS and CoMP, where static, disjoint cooperation clusters limit inter-cell collaboration \cite{Elhoshy2016, Irmer2011, Venkatesan2007, Simeone2008}.
 By dynamically and flexibly coordinating APs across the entire network, CFMM achieves superior performance, especially in high user density and mobility scenarios \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.